Small Groups Registration

 UI alignment and high fidelity mockups

-Apply the previous design system from TIST's learning platform and adapt it to match the new requirements and iterating the final screens to ensure usability, while validating with stakeholders and team leaders.
+Apply the previous design system from TIST's learning platform, adapt it to match the new requirements and iterate the final screens to ensure usability, while validating with stakeholders and team leaders.

 03